dask/dask/docs/source/bag-creation.rst

 To Delayed Values
 -----------------

-You can convert a dask bag into a list of :doc:`dask delayed values<imperative>` and custom storage solutions from there.
+You can convert a dask bag into a list of :doc:`dask delayed values<delayed>` and custom storage solutions from there.

 .. autofunction:: dask.bag.core.Bag.to_delayed